Moussa Diaby: Bayer Leverkusen

+Aston Villa

+On 22 July 2023, Diaby joined Premier League club Aston Villa for an undisclosed fee, rejecting a move to the Saudi Pro League, which was reported to be a club-record £51.9 million reuniting with former PSG manager Unai Emery.
+On 27 July, Diaby scored minutes after coming on as a substitute in a 2–0 pre-season victory over Fulham in the Premier League Summer Series in the United States.
+On 12 August, he scored a goal on his Premier League debut in a 5–1 away defeat against Newcastle United.

+A goal that Diaby scored on 30 March 2024, in a 2–0 victory over Wolverhampton Wanderers, was given the Premier League Most Powerful Goal award, after being calculated by Opta to have been traveling at 109.84 km/h at the time it reached the goal – faster than any other goal in the Premier League that season.

+Al-Ittihad

+On 24 July 2024, after just one season in England, Diaby moved to Saudi Pro League club Al-Ittihad in a deal reportedly worth around €60 million.

 International career

 Diaby is a France youth international having represented the country at U18, U19, U20, and U21 levels.

 He produced a goal and three assists at the 2018 UEFA European U19 Championship, earning a place in the team of the tournament.
 The following summer, he scored one goal and assisted two more in four matches at the 2019 FIFA U20 World Cup where France were eliminated at the Round of 16 stage.

 On 26 August 2021, he received his first call to France senior squad.
 He made his international debut on 1 September 2021 in the 2022 FIFA World Cup qualification match against Bosnia and Herzegovina, replacing Kylian Mbappé in the last minute of the match.

 Personal life

-Diaby was born in France and is of Malian descent.
+Diaby was born in Paris to a family of Malian descent.
+He is a Muslim.